MaciejWas/fastcdc-c/README.md

 ```

-If you fancy parallel programming, you might consider putting tuples `(start, size)` in
+If you fancy parallel programming, there is also `chunkGeneratorAsync` which returns a `Chan`.

 # References